top of page

 Why Decision Fatigue Is Increasing

-Several factors are contributing to the rise in decision fatigue:
+Several factors contribute to the rise in decision fatigue:

-Too many options.
 From streaming services to online shopping, we are presented with endless choices daily.
+This abundance can lead to paralysis by analysis.

-Emotional and mental load.
 Many individuals carry invisible responsibilities, including caregiving, planning, and supporting others.
+This emotional weight can exacerbate decision fatigue.

 How Decision Fatigue Impacts Mental Health